uwsampa/cse548-labs/README.md

 Also report the following:
 * (6) how many multipliers are instantiated in your desing?
 * (7) report the initiation interval of the matrix multiplication loop that you pipelined
-* (8) given the number of multipliers in your design and input throughput via the AXI port, is the design bandwidth- or computer-limited?
+* (8) given the number of multipliers in your design and input throughput via the AXI port, is the design bandwidth- or compute-limited?

 **Hints**
 * Again you will have to tweak your memory partitioning, tiling factor to optimize your kernel latency/throughput.